IKATS/ikats.github.io/doc/tutorials/tuto_workflow.md

 The Portfolio Dataset (which contains 13 Timeseries) has been loaded.

 Now, choose the [Slope](/doc/operators/slope.html) operator from the `Operators` drop-down menu, click and drop in the workflow, and link the TS list output of the [Dataset Selection](/doc/operators/datasetSelection.html) operator to the entry `TS list` of the [Slope](/doc/operators/slope.html) operator.
 Click on the operator Slope.
 A contextual menu appears on the right.
 Slope does not take parameters, just click on `run`.
 A calculation of slope is realized on the 13 time series.
-After a few seconds, the operator turns green and you have access to the visualization of the new TS.
+After a few seconds, the operator turns green and you have access to the visualisation of the new TS.

 At this point, we checked for access to most components (Hbase, OpenTSDB, Java for data selection, Spark and the Python layer of algorithms with slope computation).